Slipped disc types by location

-Ruptured or bulging cervical discs threaten to compress the nerve roots that serve the head, neck, shoulders, arms and hands.
-Because these nerves exit the spinal column through the small openings on the sides of the cervical vertebrae, even a slightly protruded or herniated cervical disc can irritate one of the nerve roots in this compact environment.
-Patients seek treatment for herniated cervical discs more often than they do for any other slipped disc types, except for herniated discs in the lumbar region.
+Ruptured or bulging cervical discs, as well as other degenerative spine conditions, can compress the nerve roots that serve the head, neck, shoulders, arms and hands.
+Because these nerves exit the spinal column through small openings between the cervical vertebrae, even a slightly protruded or herniated cervical disc can compress one of the nerve roots in this compact environment.

-Connected to the rib cage, the thoracic spine enjoys greater support and bends less than other parts of the spine, and this stability minimizes the risk of damage to the thoracic intervertebral discs.
-Compared to the more common types of slipped discs, such as herniated cervical and lumbar discs, thoracic discs present problems for relatively few patients.
+Connected to the rib cage, the thoracic spine enjoys greater support and bends less than other parts of the spine and this stability minimizes the risk of damage to the thoracic discs.
+Compared to the more common types of slipped discs, such as herniated cervical and lumbar discs, disc conditions in the thoracic spine are rarer.

-Because the lumbar spine bears substantial weight and bends in many different directions, lumbar discs herniate far more often than any other types of discs in the spine.
-A ruptured lumbar disc can cause lower back pain where the tear occurs, as well as cause symptoms in the lower parts of the body that the lumbar nerves serve.
-For instance, compression of the sciatic nerve, which starts in the lower back and branches into the pelvic region before it splits and travels down both legs, can send pain and numbness radiating down a leg.
+Because the lumbar spine bears substantial weight and bends in many different directions, lumbar discs very commonly develop issues.
+A herniated or bulging lumbar disc can cause lower back pain where the tear occurs, as well as cause symptoms in the lower parts of the body that the lumbar nerves serve.
+For instance, compression of the sciatic nerve, which starts in the lower back and branches into the pelvic region before it splits and travels down both legs, can send pain and numbness radiating down into the lower extremities.

 Conservative treatments like physical therapy and spinal injections are often effective for the treatment of disc conditions upon diagnosis.
 Surgery can become a serious consideration if weeks and months have gone by without delivering the relief required for a good quality of life.
 Patients exploring surgery should contact Laser Spine Institute today to learn how our minimally invasive spine surgery can offer lasting relief from a wide range of spine conditions.